yetanotherbhai/target.en/help/c_target/c_visitor_profile/c_profile_parameters.md

 * Do not exceed 2,000 JavaScript instructions.
 Target has limit of 2,000 JavaScript instructions per script, but this cannot simply be calculated by manually reading the JavaScript.
 For example, Rhino treats all function calls and "new" calls as 100 instructions.
 Also, the size of any entry data, such as URL values, can impact the instructions count.

 * Be mindful of not only the script performance, but the combined performance of all scripts.
-As best practice, we recommend fewer than 5,000 executions in total.
-There is not a set limit to the number of scripts you can run, but each script is executed with every single mbox call.
+As best practice, we recommend fewer than 5,000 instructions in total.
+Counting the number of instructions is not obvious, but the important thing to note is that scripts exceeding 2 KB are automatically disabled.
+There is no set limit to the number of scripts you can run, but each script is executed with every single mbox call.
 Run only as many scripts as needed.
-Scripts exceeding 2 KB are automatically disabled.

 * If all fails, wrap script in a try/catch.